lanre-ux/Luxe-Laundry-ordering-and-logistics-system-project/README.md

 4)	Personal log ins for each organization.
 With varying permission levels
       a.
 Delivery driver can confirm when order collected and delivered but not washers for example
 5)	Ability to maintain order history for each customer.
       a.
-By including prices for each item & rejects, invoicing for customers is simple
+By including prices for each item & rejects, invoicing for customers is simple.
       b.
-This also allows customers to see prices before order is placed
+This also allows customers to see prices before order is placed.